-- Make sure drive C is not running low on free space. - For Windows 98, use the Memory Troubleshooter in Windows Help: click Start, Help. - If you are having memory problems while running MS-DOS programs, use the MS-DOS or Application and Software troubleshooter in Windows Help: click Start, Help (or Help and Support). - Not all third-party memory cards have been tested for use with the computer.
-Please check the HP Notebook Web site (www.hp.com/notebooks) for a list of approved and tested memory cards. - Test your computer's memory with the e-Diagtools diagnostics.
-See "Testing the Hardware" on page 123.
+- Make sure drive C is not running low on free space. - If you are having memory problems while running MS-DOS programs, use the MS-DOS or Application and Software troubleshooter in Windows Help: click Start, Help (or Help and Support). - Third-party memory cards have not been tested by HP for use with the computer. - Test your computer's memory with the e-Diagtools diagnostics.
+See "Testing the Hardware" on page 146.